arfc/transition-scenarios/README.md

 - l.
 35 : ``burnup`` (list of ints) -- list of burnup values to be used in CYCLUS simulation.
 - l.
 46 : cycle length of reactors (int) -- input to ``import_data.write_reactors()``
 - l.
 47 : refueling length of reactor (int) -- input to ``import_data.write_reactors()``
 - l.
+58 : simulation duration (int) -- duration of simulation in months; dafault value of 780 months (65 years)
-58 : burnup of reactors in CYCLUS simulation (int) -- must be a value in ``burnups``, so that recipe files are present
+- l.
+58 : burnup of reactors in CYCLUS simulation (int) -- must be a value in ``burnups``, so that recipe files are present; default of 50 GWd/MTU

 Outputs :